zjsunzone/Docs/en-us/user-interfaces/[English]-Samurai-Wallet.md

 - Application for block producer with staking

-- Participating in block producers voting (To be released)
+- Participating in block producers voting

 Btw, Current Samurai is a beta release.
 This manual intents to help you solving common issue, please feel free to submit any relevant questions at [issues](https://github.com/PlatONnetwork/Docs/issues),  and welcome to join our technical community!